 Your customers have unwrapped the beautiful packaging and powered on their new IoT device.
-What happens in the next few moments is what matters the most: Onboarding.
+What happens in the next few moments is what matters the most: companion app onboarding.

-Onboarding is your chance to educate your customer on how to navigate their new favorite product.
-And it’s this first impression that could make or break how they feel about purchasing it altogether.
+Onboarding is your chance to educate your customers on navigating their new favorite product.
+And this first impression could make or break how they feel about purchasing it altogether.

-Too often, IoT onboarding can be complex, convoluted experiences.
-Whether the information is presented in an overwhelming way or it takes too long, an onboarding process that feels less than mindful can leave a bad impression.
+Too often, onboarding for IoT is a complex, convoluted user experience.
+Whether the information is presented overwhelmingly or completing the steps takes too long, an onboarding process that feels unclear and arduous can leave a negative impression.

 Instead, give your customers a simplified orientation that leaves a lasting positive impression long after they’ve recycled the box.

-Your job is to make onboarding as painless — even as enjoyable — as possible.
-This means thinking about all the details your customer needs to know and leaving out everything they don’t.
+Your job is to make onboarding an enjoyable part of the product experience.
+Doing this means thinking about all the details your customer needs to know and leaving out everything they don’t.

-To get started, strategize every must-do your customer needs to complete for proper onboarding.
+To get started, prioritize every must-do your customer needs to complete for proper onboarding.
 This may include:

 - Answer questions relevant to their account to further personalize their experience (and for future marketing purposes).